 In addition to the basic requirements of the core curriculum, theology majors must take three hours of speech (or demonstrate and document speech competency), an additional three hours of history, and thirty semester hours of theology, which include the nine hours required in the core curriculum.
-The thirty hours must include two courses in the biblical category, two in moral, two in historical, one in systematic and one in pastoral.
-At least eighteen hours must be upper-division (300 and above).
+The thirty hours must include two courses in the biblical category, two in moral, two in historical, one in systematic and one in pastoral (as indicated in the course descriptions in the Theology section of this Bulletin).
+At least eighteen hours must be upper-division (300 and above), including 2 sections of THL 490 or 495 and the senior seminar, THL 496.
 In addition, there are twelve hours of upper-division program electives (300 and above), which are to be chosen with the guidance and approval of the academic advisor; these courses are normally chosen from the humanities and social sciences divisions, with no more than three hours in theology.
 Majors who have completed the C.T.S.
-(Certificate of Theological Studies) or the T.I.P.S. program are not required to take THL 101.
+(Certificate of Theological Studies), C.E.M.
+(Certificate of Ecclesial Ministry), or the T.I.P.S. program are not required to take THL 101.
 With the approval of the chair of theology, majors may take selected M.T.S.
 (Master of Theological Studies) courses for undergraduate credit.
 All courses of the major must have a grade of at least C- and a cumulative average of at least C (2.0).

-Theology majors will also complete a comprehensive experience, which consists of a major research paper (20-30 pages long) to be done in the senior year, either in conjunction with a course or as a 3-credit independent study.
+The comprehensive experience for theology majors is provided by THL 496, which consists of a major research paper (20-30 pages long) to be done in the senior year, either in conjunction with a course or as an independent study.
 The paper will be read by two faculty (the project director and a secondary reader), and presented by the student in a public forum.
 The remaining semester hours required for the theology degree are selected according to individual interests.
 Please see the Theology section of this Bulletin for course descriptions and prerequisites.